percona/psmdb-docs/docs/index.md

 # Percona Server for MongoDB 6.0 Documentation

-Percona Server for MongoDB is a free, enhanced, fully compatible, source available, drop-in replacement for MongoDB 6.0 Community Edition with [enterprise-grade features](comparison.md).
+Percona Server for MongoDB is an enhanced, fully compatible, source available, drop-in replacement for MongoDB 6.0 Community Edition with [enterprise-grade features](comparison.md).
-It requires no changes to MongoDB applications or code.
+[To migrate to Percona Server for MongoDB](install/upgrade-from-mongodb.md) requires no changes to MongoDB applications or code.

 [What's new in Percona Server for MongoDB {{release}}](release_notes/{{release}}.md){ .md-button .md-button }